anoop9/monday/README.md

 Check summary.sql

 #### We want all revenue events for a given installed user within 14 days after their install date.
 So in total revenue calculation which is used for ARPI_D[N], the revenue date is not filtered BETWEEN '2021-12-01' AND '2021-12-15'.
 - That would exclude revenue for users who installed on 2021-12-15 but earned revenue on 2021-12-16 or later (which is within D14).
 - It would cut off valid D1 and D14 revenue, especially toward the end of your install window. eg: 2021-12-15 → 2021-12-29 (D14)

+### summary_alternative.sql  also works
+- as the days subtraction (revenue day - install day) doesn't lead to negative values  as the last day is Dec 15th and 14 days ahead is still in the same year 2021 and not extending to next month.
+- If the data asked is between 1 dec and Dec 28th 2021 and revenue for next 14 days, then summary_alternative query would not work and only summary.sql works, as days substraction will give negative values.

 ## Section 1.2: Summary table - csv
 Check summary.csv in this folder